-Coming soon: Detective Isha Naidu of the Misunderstood Police Force is back in MONSTROUSLY MISUNDERSTOOD, her most unusual case to date.
+Now available on Amazon.
+Detective Isha Naidu of the Misunderstood Police Force is back in MONSTROUSLY MISUNDERSTOOD, her most unusual case to date.
 When a wealthy landowner dies of mysterious circumstances, and a werewolf is reputed to roam the countryside, Isha must summon all her detecting prowess to solve the case, before another victim is found.
-But how does one solve a murder steeped in myth?
-Available November 9th.
-2019, in paperback and Kindle on Amazon.
+But how does one solve a murder steeped in myth?.

 Detective Isha Naidu of the Misunderstood Police Force is back in DREADFULLY MISUNDERSTOOD, and this time she takes on one of the country's top pharmaceutical companies.
 Available in paperback and Kindle, Nov/2018.